thegetty/arches-urldatatype/README.md

 The URL Link Datatype for Arches, organized into an Arches package for ease of addition.
 Once installed, it allows a user to record URL links in Arches for a given resource by adding a URL datatype to a suitable location of the Resource's model.

+## Prerequisites

+This is intended to be installed on an Arches application (https://www.archesproject.org/).
+"Arches is an open source software platform freely available for cultural heritage organizations to independently deploy to help manage their cultural heritage data."

+Arches version 4.4 or higher required.

 ## Installation

 Normal Arches package installation procedure applies.
 Run the following within the Arches python environment at the top of the Arches application root directory: